GshunS/MyBlogs/README.md

 3. **Accessing Protected APIs**:
    - This project uses JWT for authentication.
 Some APIs in the blog project require authentication, and you will receive a 401 error if you try to access them without logging in.
-   - Start by running the blog project and use the `createAuthor` API to create a user.
+   - Start by running the blog project and use the `post(/api/authors)` API to create a user.
    - Next, run the JWT service and use the `login` API.
 Enter your username and password.
    - You will receive a token in the response.
 Copy this token.
    - Click on the `Authorize` icon and enter the token in the following format: "Bearer {your token}".